 If a driver accumulates 15 points on their license within 24 months, their driver’s license will be suspended until they complete a six-hour defensive driving course.
 And if this happens a second time within five years, they’ll need to complete the same program again.

 However, if that driver is under the age of 21, just one moving violation worth four or more points leads to a license suspension for at least six months.
-And if the driver is less than 18 years old who accumulates at least four points within 12 months, their license will be suspended for six months and they must complete the defensive driving course before they can get driving privileges reinstated.
+And if the driver is less than 18 years old who accumulates at least four points within 12 months, the state will suspend their license for six months and they must complete the defensive driving course before they can get driving privileges reinstated.

 These points can sometimes follow a driver to a different state if they move.
 Some states will share these details.
 Even if your new state doesn’t know about your Georgia license points, any tickets will stay on your record.

-According to Georgia code 40-5-86, a driver can ask DDS for a points reduction on their license up to seven points once every five years.
+According to the Official Code of Georgia Annotated (OCGA) § 40-5-86, a driver can ask DDS for a points reduction on their license up to seven points once every five years.
 But there are certain criteria they must meet before they can request a reduction.
 They will need to successfully finish a certified Driver Improvement (also known as defensive driving) course and obtain a certificate of completion.
-This certificate should be presented to the DDS either in person or by mail.
+The driver should present this certificate to the DDS either in person or by mail.

-A Georgia driver may also be able to avoid having points assessed at all after a moving violation.
-Many judges will offer the chance to complete a six-hour program for the ticket to get dismissed or not processed in the first place.
+A Georgia driver could also avoid receiving points at all after a moving violation.
+Many judges will offer the chance to complete a six-hour program to dismiss or not even process a ticket in the first place.
 If the ticket is dismissed, there will be no effect on the driver’s record.
 This is good in many ways, as insurance companies won’t know about the ticket so it won’t affect insurance rates.

 Speak to a Car Accident Lawyer in Georgia for Free

-If you were injured in a car accident because of someone else’s traffic violation, you may be entitled to full compensation of your costs—whether the at-fault driver is convicted or not.
+If you were injured in a crash because of someone else’s traffic violation, a car accident lawyer may be able to help you get full compensation of your costs—whether the at-fault driver is convicted or not.
 At John Foy & Associates can help you with the insurance claim process and fight for the best settlement possible.
 For a FREE consultation to discuss your case, call us today at 404-400-4000 or complete the online form to get started.